 Application-Specific Integrated Circuit (ASIC)

 An Application-Specific Integrated Circuit (ASIC) is a specialized computer chip designed to perform a specific task with maximum efficiency.
-In cryptocurrency, ASICs are primarily used for mining, offering superior performance compared to general-purpose hardware.
+In the cryptocurrency space, ASICs are primarily used for mining, offering superior performance compared to general-purpose hardware.

 - High performance efficiency